desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

-To confirm its willingness to act as the child's delegated signer and authenticate the child's CDS/CDNSKEY RRsets, the child DNS operator MUST co-publish them at the corresponding signaling name under each out-of-bailiwick signaling domain ((#signalingnames)).
+To confirm its willingness to act as the child's delegated signer and authenticate the child's CDS/CDNSKEY RRsets, the child DNS operator MUST co-publish them at the corresponding signaling name under each signaling domain, excluding those that would fall within the child domain ((#signalingnames)).
-For simplicity, the child DNS operator MAY also co-publish the child's CDS/CDNSKEY RRsets under signaling domains that are in bailiwick, although those signaling domains are not used for validation ((#cds-auth)).
+For simplicity, the child DNS operator MAY also co-publish the child's CDS/CDNSKEY RRsets under signaling domains within the child domain, although those signaling domains are not used for validation ((#cds-auth)).

-Unlike the CDS/CDNSKEY records at the child's apex, signaling records MUST be signed with the corresponding signaling zone's key(s).
-Their contents MUST be identical to the corresponding records published at the child's apex.
+Unlike the CDS/CDNSKEY RRsets at the child's apex, a signaling record set MUST be signed with the corresponding signaling zone's key(s).
+Its contents MUST be identical to the corresponding RRset published at the child's apex.

 Existing use of CDS/CDNSKEY records was specified at the child apex only ([@!RFC7344], Section 4.1).
 This protocol extends the use of these record types to non-apex owner names for the purpose of DNSSEC bootstrapping.
 To exclude the possibility of semantic collision, there MUST NOT be a zone cut at a signaling name.

-To avoid relying on the benevolence of a single signaling domain parent (such as the corresponding TLD registry), it is RECOMMENDED to diversify the path from the root to the child's nameserver hostnames.
-This is best achieved by using different and independently operated TLDs for each one.

 ### Example